v3moreno/devcontainer-features/README.md

 # devcontainer-features
-Dev container feature to install Zigtools ZLS
+Dev container feature to install Zig and Zigtools (ZLS).